nayeem337/nayeem337/README.md

 <h1 align="center"> <span style="color: brown">"Assalamu Alaikum"</span> </h1>
 <h4 align="center">  " Welcome To my Profile 💐 " </h4>
 <a href="#"><img width="100%" height="auto" src=" https://www.google.com/search?q=welcome+png&tbm=isch&rlz=1C1CHBD_enBD926BD926&hl=bn&sa=X&ved=2ahUKEwiOzIeh4vnzAhVwxXMBHcd_AtoQrNwCKAB6BQgBEPIB&biw=1903&bih=937#imgrc=QVKu3dwuwhfwtM&imgdii=3cczAJ7jBgB3JM" height="175px"/></a>
-<h5 align="center">I am a student of computer science and  engineering,I like to learn always new things.I had already learned some language which will good for my future work.Always pray for me as if  I can be a better engineer.
+<h5 align="center">I am a student of computer science and  engineering, I like to learn always new things.
+I have already learned some languages which will be good for my future work.
+Always pray for me as if  I can be a better engineer.
 </h5>

 ## 🙋‍♂️ About Me